naomi-ola/naomi-ola/README.md

 I’m a creative, junior Data Analyst with a Bachelor of Arts (Hons) in Business and Marketing.
 I'm currently looking for a dynamic role where I can utilise my skills to drive business decisions (particularly within a collaborative and commercial environment).
 I enjoy turning raw data into clear, actionable insights and continuously developing my technical and analytical expertise.

-Through my degree and ongoing bootcamp, I’ve developed hands-on experience working with real-world datasets using:
+Through my degree and skills bootcamp, I’ve developed hands-on experience working with real-world datasets using:

 * SQL
 * Excel / Google Sheets